-uilding a website for your business or creating a personal blog to share your thoughts with the world is easy.
+Building a website for your business or creating a personal blog to share your thoughts with the world is easy.
 Almost no programming skills are required, although you need to learn the basics of web development.
-More specifically, you must become familiar with domain registration, web hosting and WordPress.
+More specifically, you must become familiar with domain registration, web hosting, and WordPress.
 And you are going to learn all that today, here.

-I know it is easy, because I managed to create so many websites by learning everything online for free.
+I know it is easy because I created so many websites by learning everything online for free.
 I am sure you can manage that too!
-And I suppose it will be easier, because I have collected all the stuff that helped me through the process in the lines below.
-Therefore, read on and by the time you will finish reading, you will have a pretty clear view of how to start and where you are heading to.
+And I suppose it will be easier because I have collected everything that helped me through the process in the lines below.
+Therefore, read on, and by the time you will finish reading, you will have a pretty clear view of how to start and where you are heading to.

-As in other pages of this blog, I am recommending some products or services below, that I have personally tried and continue using for my web development needs.
+As in other pages of this blog, I am recommending some products or services below that I have personally tried and continued using for my web development needs.
 I do not include anything unknown to me.

-1. Have a head start in web development by registering a well-thought domain name
+Jumpstart your web development career by registering a well-thought-out domain name

 I have avoided building websites at free services such as Blogger (domains ending in blogspot.com).
 I suggest you do the same.
 You are creating something valuable.
 Why not keep that value to yourself?